Skip To Main Content

 • Class Charter Development & Yale RULER SEL Curriculum Through Physical Welfare Courses

-• LTHS is in the fourth school year of implementing Yale University's RULER SEL curriculum within physical education.
+• LTHS continues its implementation of Yale University's RULER SEL curriculum within physical education.
 This curriculum is in place as a Tier 1 support for all students to help with their mental and emotional well-being during the difficult time of high school.
 This curriculum connects with physical education to give a comprehensive approach to student wellness.
 Much of this curriculum is focused on people's moods and emotional regulation.
 This helps to support students when they are struggling mentally and helps to keep students regulated in difficult times.
 This approach allows us to be proactive as a school regarding safety and mental wellness of all students.
 To learn more about Yale University’s RULER SEL curriculum, and how it’s implemented at Lyons Township High School, please click this link.